Aborted

 Aborted is a Belgian death metal band formed in 1995 in Waregem.
-The group currently consists of vocalist, founder and only constant member Sven de Caluwé, guitarist Ian Jekelis, bassist Stefano Franceschini and drummer Ken Bedene.
-Although the band originally had an entire lineup of members living in Belgium, Aborted's current lineup now features members from Belgium, The Netherlands, Iceland and the United States.
-The band has released eleven studio albums, six EPs and one live DVD.
+The group currently consists of vocalist, founder, and only constant member Sven de Caluwé, along with guitarists Ian Jekelis and Dan Konráðsson.
+Although the band originally had an entire lineup of members residing in Belgium, Aborted's current lineup now features members from Belgium, Iceland, and the United States.
+The band has released twelve studio albums, six EPs and one live DVD.

-AllMusic stated that Aborted "had grown into the role of key contributors to the 'brutal death metal' genre" and described the band's style as "unrestrained grindcore savagery and meticulously crafted death metal technicality".
+Aborted has been described as a deathgrind band, but their more recent material has been called deathcore.
+AllMusic has described the band's style as "unrestrained grindcore savagery and meticulously crafted death metal technicality".